- J.D., University of Missouri, Kansas City School of Law, Law Review

 - MAP Approved Mediator

 - American College of Coverage Counsel, Fellow

 Larry’s primary area of practice is litigating insurance coverage disputes and bad faith claims in some of the nation’s most dangerous jurisdictions, including his home state of Missouri.
-He also educates and counsels his clients in methods and practices to help them avoid being sued for bad faith or set-up for coverage.
-Commonly litigated coverage issues include:
+He also educates and counsels some of the nation’s largest insurance companies in methods and practices to help them avoid being sued for bad faith or set-up for coverage.

 - Bad Faith litigation often arising from RSMo 537.065, Glenn v.
 Fleming, or similar agreements made between claimants and insureds for the purpose of seeking extra-contractual liability from insurers.